 Snapchat and Facebook continue to one-up each other.
-From search tools to sponsored ads, there’s not too fine of a line between Facebook/Instagram and Snapchat these days.
+From search tools to sponsored ads, there’s not too find of a line between Facebook/Instagram and Snapchat these days.
 Twitter also announced an update that’s going to allow brands to better manage location based customer service questions via DM…hmm, will this eventually turn into a bot friendly tool?
 And in other news, LinkedIn is now MVP since you don’t have to fill in those pesty ad-generated forms… they’ll just do it for you!
 Read ahead to learn more about what’s new & trending in social media.

 Snapchat’s New Search System Sifts Through 1 Million Stories

 - If you want to get a glimpse of Miami before your trip, or if you have major FOMO for missing your “this is our year” baseball team play, don’t fret.
 Snapchat just launched search within Stories, so you can be there without, actually being there.
 While you won’t be able to pull search results from private messages or Stories, the new tool includes public videos within the Our Stories section, which looks through and provides results from caption text, time and visual elements.

 - What it means for brands: Brands need to think of how to optimize their Snapchat content for Stories search.
 Adding keywords into captions, voiceovers and showing the highlights and focal points of events and locations within videos and images can become beneficial.
 Don’t try and add “Coachella 2017” to something about a tech conference, though.
 Snapchat’s too smart and will filter that out quicker than you click through your ex’s My Story.
 Too soon?

 Additional resources: Marketing Land